European-XFEL/Karabo/doc/howto/cppDevice.rst

         class HelloWorld : public karabo::core::Device<karabo::core::OkErrorFsm> {

-Any Device must in the end derive from the templated class Device<>, the template indicating which state machine to use.
+Any Device must in the end derive from the templated class Device<>, the template indicating which :ref:`state machine <stateMachines>` to use.
 If you think you need no state-machine at all you should, like in this example, use the OkErrorFsm.
 It consists of only two states (Ok and Error) and provides a reset event to recover from error.
 If you leave the template empty, a custom state-machine must be defined within the device itself.
 We will look at such an example later.

 The KARABO_CLASSINFO macro